Improve Your Online Security

 Use a different password for each account

 While it is convenient to use the same password again and again, it’s not a good idea.
 If your email account gets hacked and the password is stolen, the hacker will usually try to use that password on your other accounts, like online banking.
 This is why you don’t want to use the same password for your email that you use for other online accounts.
-If you have trouble remembering a different password for each account, use a password manager.
-SpeedyPassword not only remembers passwords, it also encrypts them for greater security.
+If you have trouble remembering a different password for each account, try a password manager.

 Strong passwords = strong online security